Matt Derbyshire

-He played for Blackburn Rovers for five years, and had loan spells with Plymouth Argyle, Wrexham and Olympiacos, before joining the latter club on a permanent basis in 2009.
-He played for Birmingham City on loan for the 2010–11 season, and continued with spells at Nottingham Forest, Oldham Athletic, Blackpool and Rotherham United.
-He spent four seasons in Cypriot football with Omonia followed by one season with A-League club Macarthur FC before returning to Cyprus with AEK Larnaca.
+He began his career with non-League side Great Harwood Town before earning himself a move to local Premier League team Blackburn Rovers in 2003.
+He played for Blackburn for five years, and had loan spells with Plymouth Argyle, Wrexham and Olympiacos, before joining the latter club on a permanent basis in 2009.
+Whilst at Olympiacos, Derbyshire won the Super League Greece and Greek Cup.
+He returned to England in 2010 with Birmingham City, and continued with spells at Nottingham Forest, Oldham Athletic, Blackpool and Rotherham United.
+He spent four seasons in Cyprus with Omonia followed by one season with A-League club Macarthur FC before returning to Cyprus with AEK Larnaca.
 He joined NorthEast United in 2022.
+He spent two seasons with Bradford City before retiring from football in November 2024.

 He won 14 caps for England at under-21 level.

+He currently works as a teacher at Queen Ethelburga’s independent day and boarding school in York.

 Club career

 Early life and career

 Derbyshire was born in Great Harwood, Lancashire and attended Our Lady and St John R.C.
 High School in Blackburn.
 He played football as a youngster for Darwen before joining Great Harwood Town in 2002.
-He scored his first goal for the club's first team as a 16-year-old, in October 2002, and by the time he left in November 2003, he had scored 26, of which 21 had come in the North West Counties League, and 18 in his last nine appearances.
+He scored his first goal for the club's first team as a 16-year-old, in October 2002, attracting interest from Accrington Stanley and Radcliffe Borough who took him on trial in pre-season 2003.
+By the time he left Great Harwood in November 2003, he had scored 26, of which 21 had come in the North West Counties League, and 18 in his last nine appearances.